 |Regional||Batteries, firearms, canned foods, bottled water|

 Some people prep for unknown disasters for years.
-A lot of preppers reviewed their supplies and bought masks before the pandemic got really bad.
-There are bags called ‘bug-out bags,’ which means there are necessary supplies to survive all in one bag.
+Many preppers reviewed their supplies and bought masks before the pandemic got bad.
+There are ‘bug-out bags,’ meaning there are necessary supplies to survive in one bag.
 Some preppers could grab their bug-out bags and leave without any problems.

-For the pandemic, a lot of preppers stuck to stocking up on normal food.
+During the pandemic, many preppers stuck to stocking up on normal food.
 They picked shelf-stable foods and didn’t go overboard and buy toilet paper that would last them years.
 The important thing when prepping is to focus on yourself and your loved ones first.

-Other things preppers did to prepare for the pandemic was emergency medical training.
+Another thing preppers did to prepare for the pandemic was emergency medical training.
 Others learned firearm training so they could defend themselves.
-The biggest thing to focus on when prepping is becoming self sufficient.
-Consider starting with something you’re interested in and is helpful even without a world-wide emergency, such as starting a vegetable garden or raising chickens for eggs or meat.
+The biggest thing to focus on when prepping is becoming self-sufficient.
+Consider starting with something you’re interested in and is helpful even without a worldwide emergency, such as creating a vegetable garden or raising chickens for eggs or meat.

 A gradual approach should be taken.
 Don’t be overwhelmed by all the information out there.
-Start small and over time, become properly prepared for life’s uncertainties.
-Building an underground bunker obviously isn’t for everyone, but being a little prepared is.
+Start small and, over time, become adequately prepared for life’s uncertainties.
+Building an underground bunker isn’t for everyone, but being a little prepared is.